gabrielcoder247/myEnumerable/README.md

 - `$ cd myenurable`
 - run the command `code .` to open the file in VS Code
 - run the command `irb` in the command prompt
-- Copy code from `class.rb`, `enumerable.rb` and run it in the command prompt
+- Copy code from `class.rb` and run it in the command prompt

 ## Author